 National Hurricane Center

-The 13th Tropical Storm of the season formed in the Atlantic Ocean Monday.
+Tropical Storm Edouard formed in the far eastern Atlantic Thursday evening.

 Tropical Depression Five formed Monday afternoon in the eastern Bay of Campeche and may form into the next named tropical system.